I'm particularly interested in travel, reading, history, and cooking.

 - Remove from heat and allow to cool.
 Refrigerate until it is chilled.

-- Churn in an ice cream maker for the appropriate amount of time, then freeze for a period of time not less than 8 to 12 hours.
+- Churn in an ice cream maker for the appropriate amount of time, then freeze for at least 8 to 12 hours.